dojo/docs/quickstart/writingWidgets.rst

 Attributes
 ==========

 All widgets have attributes that can be set on widget creation, or changed during the use of the widget, much like DOM nodes have attributes.
-The main difference is that to get/set widget attributes after creation, you need to call the attr() method.
+The main difference is that to get/set widget attributes after creation, you need to call the set() and get() methods.

 But how do you as a widget writer make your widget have attributes, and handle when the caller changes their value?